vivekgupte07/vivekgupte07/README.md

 I have also worked on prototyping robots, and I love to play around with 3D printers.
 Naturally, that also makes me good at CAD!
 (So, if you ever need a icosahedron dice 🎲 for DnD, feel free to contact me!).

 Reach out to me at: vivekgupte07@gmail.com

+My publications:
+Nayak, A., Gupte, V., Singru, P. (2023).
+Studying the Effects of Varying Link Lengths in Double Lambda Mechanism and Its Application to Rover Suspension Design.
+In: Gupta, V.K., Amarnath, C., Tandon, P., Ansari, M.Z. (eds) Recent Advances in Machines and Mechanisms.
+Lecture Notes in Mechanical Engineering.
+Springer, Singapore. https://doi.org/10.1007/978-981-19-3716-3_4